-A: By a Congregation (for a Minister)
+A: By a Congr regation (for a Minister)

-We, the members of the congregation of ...... in connection with the General Assembly of the Presbyterian Church in Ireland, having heard a good report of you ...... and being fully satisfied of your fitness to be our minister in the Lord, do hereby call and invite you to undertake the work of the ministry among us.
+of the Pr fully satis members of the congregation of resbyterian Church in Ireland, having heard a good sfied of your fitness to be our minister in the Lord, tof the ministry among us. d report of you and being

-We promise to respect you for your work's sake, to attend to your instruction in the Gospel, and to submit to the discipline of the Presbyterian Church in Ireland, according to the law of the Lord Jesus Christ.
+nise to respect you for your work's sake, to attend to the discipline of the Presbyterian Church in Irela

-And we further promise as stipend in pursuance of our obligations under paragraph 195 (11) of the Code, the annual sum of $\pounds/\emptyset$ ....., commencing from the date of installation and payable monthly, with increase in accordance with paragraph 236 of the Code, together with the annual income of such endowments, held in connection with the congregation, as are available for your benefit (if any) and the annual sum of $\pounds/\emptyset$ ...... from investment income over which the congregation or its Session or Committee or Trustees have absolute power of disposal; together with the use of the glebe (if any) and right of residence in the manse, in which you are required to reside during the period of your active ministry in this congregation, free of rent, rates and taxes, after which period you must vacate the manse; and promising that if a manse be not available then to provide other suitable residence on the same conditions, free of rent, rates and taxes, from which you can conveniently discharge your congregational duties or to make such other arrangements as may be required under Par.
-273(14).
+And we further promise as stipend in pursuance of our obligations under parage Code, the annual sum of £/€, commencing from the date of installating with increase in accordance with paragraph 236 of the Code, together with the endowments, held in connection with the congregation, as are available for you the annual sum of £/€ from investment income over which the congregation Committee or Trustees have absolute power of disposal; together with the use right of residence in the manse, in which you are required to reside during the ministry in this congregation, free of rent, rates and taxes, after which period you manse; and promising that if a manse be not available then to provide other sustained and the sum of the conditions, free of rent, rates and taxes, from which you can conveniently congregational duties or to make such other arrangements as may be required.
+And we hereby undertake to contribute to the Central Ministry Fund according the time being of the General Assembly; and to meet as a congregational expendical pulpit supply for six weeks annually during vacation, and acknowledge entitlement to avail of both in-service and sabbatical leave under the terms apply the General Assembly.
+This Call is made out in conformity with the terms for Commission, a copy of which is herewith attached. the date of installation and payable monthly, de, together with the annual income of such a are available for your benefit (if any) and which the congregation or its Session or together with the use of the glebe (if any) and to reside during the period of your active after which period you must vacate the en to provide other suitable residence on the you can conveniently discharge your

-And we hereby undertake to contribute to the Central Ministry Fund according to the regulations for the time being of the General Assembly; and to meet as a congregational expense the cost of a holiday pulpit supply for six weeks annually during vacation, and acknowledge the Minister's entitlement to avail of both in-service and sabbatical leave under the terms approved from time to time by the General Assembly.
-This Call is made out in conformity with the terms fixed by the Linkage Commission, a copy of which is herewith attached.
+congregational expense the cost of a n, and acknowledge the Minister's under the terms approved from time to time

-Dated and signed at ..... this ...... day of ......
-20.....
+Dated ar nd signed at this day of 20

+Signed

+etc.

 Certification:

-We certify that we attended in the congregation of ...... this ....... day of ......, 20....., by appointment of the Presbytery of ....., as its Commission, and that we were present at the signing of the Call.
+We certify that we attended in the congregation of this day of, 20....., by signing of the Call.

-B: Form of Call to a Minister (Part-Time Ministry Scheme)

-We promise to respect you for your work's sake, to attend to your instruction in the Gospel, and to submit to the discipline of the Presbyterian Church in Ireland, according to the law of the Lord Jesus Christ.
-And we further promise as stipend in pursuance of our obligations under Paragraph 195(11) of the Code, the annual sum of $\pounds/\pounds$ ....., commencing from the date of installation and payable monthly, with increase in accordance with Paragraph 236 of the Code, together with the annual income of such endowments, held in connection with the Congregation, as are available for your benefit (if any) and the annual sum of $\pounds/\pounds$ ..... from investment income over which the Congregation or its Session or Committee or Trustees have absolute power of disposal; together with the use of the glebe (if any) and (tick as appropriate):

-right of residence in the manse, in which you are required to reside during the period of your active ministry in this Congregation, free of rent, rates and taxes, after which period you must vacate the manse; and promising that if a manse be not available then to provide other suitable residence on the same conditions, free of rent, rates and taxes, from which you can conveniently discharge your congregational duties, or to make such other arrangements as may be required under Paragraph 273(14).

-no right of residence in the manse.
-Housing Allowance $\pounds \in \Phi$ per annum.

-And we hereby undertake to contribute to the Central Ministry Fund according to the regulations for the time being of the General Assembly; and to meet as a congregational expense the cost for a holiday pulpit supply for six weeks annually during vacation and acknowledge your entitlement to avail of both in-service and sabbatical leave under the terms approved from time to time by the General Assembly.

-This Call is made out in conformity with the terms fixed by the Linkage Commission, a copy of which is herewith attached.

-Dated and signed at ..... in the year ......

-We certify that we attended in the congregation of ..... this ...... day of